determined-ai/determined/model_hub/examples/huggingface/text-classification/README.md

 If you want to use custom data, the `train_file` and `validation_file` need to be in either csv or json format.
 See the trial definition for more guidance on how to use custom data files.

+Data augmentation is a technique to expand and diversify training data.
+A list of Transformations from the [TextAttack](https://github.com/QData/TextAttack) can be listed under the `augmentations` section of the data configuration.

 To run with multiple GPUs (whether single node or multiple nodes), change `slots_per_trial` to the desired degree of parallelism.
 You will likely want to change `global_batch_size` so that each GPU will